CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ```shell
 otool -hv ./UIKit
 ```
-From the output of the mach-o header we can see that the `cputype` is `X86_64` so as some extra imformation like which flags the library was compiled with.
+From the output of the mach-o header we can see that the `cputype` is `X86_64` so as some extra information like which flags the library was compiled with.
 ```
 Mach header
       magic cputype cpusubtype  caps    filetype ncmds sizeofcmds      flags